 You can fill them in using a joint compound.
 After that, you can use sandpaper to smooth the surface down.

 If you have a textured ceiling, it will be hard to get straight lines without getting paint in ceiling bumps.

 The key to getting a straight line is to scrape the bumps off.

 You can use a screwdriver or blade to do this but be careful.
 You do not want to cause damage to the surrounding areas.

 When done right you will create a ridge along the perimeter of the ceiling.
 The ridge will then allow tiny bristles of your brush in and give you a nice straight finish.

 To get a neat and clean result, use painter’s tape to cover parts you do not want the paint to get onto, like wall sconces and trim.

 Use blue painter’s tape instead of masking tape to avoid sticky residue being left behind.

 Press the tape with a putty knife.
 Tape that is pressed properly will prevent bleeding, so you do not have to clean the mess afterwards.

 You can leave the tape for up to several days after you have finished painting.
-Once the paint is dry to touch, remove the tape for a clean and neat result, just like a pro.
+Once the paint is dry to the touch, remove the tape for a clean and neat result, just like a pro.